abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

-# Authentification rules configuration
+# Authentication rules configuration

-All auth providers support rules configuration
+All authentication providers support rules configuration

-A rule takes parameters and set a label to a user session.
+A rule takes parameters and set a label to the user's pod and to the user's jwt.

-All labels are stored inside the JWT Auth token.
+ - All labels are stored inside the JWT user token.
+ - All labels are set to the user's pods

-The labels are use to define a container execution context.
+The labels are use to define a container execution context, and next usage, like

-For example to set a dedicated network for an application (like firefox) or to add a application only for a group of users
+- allow an application only for members of a group
+- apply some network policies

 ## The rule object